dfkaye/xyz/README.md

 Probably some race conditions or long-delayed load events causing the occasional hiccough in browser remote script requests.

++ [19 MAY 2014] More internal refactoring to do as I've finally realized this is more properly a `curry`, not a `monad`
++ [19 MAY 2014] start adding proper error handling for browser requests
 + [17 MAY 2014] fix normalize/resolve to support file:// protocol and rawgithub.
 + [15 MAY 2014] browser loadscript finally working ~ lots of normalize/resolve problems.
 + [12 MAY 2014] ! browser version underway ! __more to iron out__